NIHON KOHDEN Vismo PVM-2703 patient monitor (Feb 2011)

 This is because actual CO2 value will be more.

-Measurements are invalid when CO2 is present during inspiration, but CO2 is not measured during this period; can you have confidence in the measurements?
+Measurements are invalid when CO2 is present during inspiration, but CO2 is not measured during this period

-It should be clear each semi-quantitative CO2 measurement is only an estimation since its accuracy is rendered uncertain by the inability to confirm if CO2 is present during the inspiration phaseThe specified measurement tolerance therefore has no meaning for the users!
+It should be clear each semi-quantitative CO2 measurement is only an estimation since its accuracy is rendered uncertain by the inability to confirm if CO2 is present during the inspiration phase.

-The users are also not alerted on screen there is no CO2 measurement being made during the inspiration phase, and unknowingly made to take an unnecessary risk.
+Since the users are also not alerted on screen there is no CO2 measurement being made during the inspiration phase, they are unknowingly made to take on unnecessary risk.

 Semi-quantitative methodology means cost-effective estimations and the design cannot be used in a general way, only on a selective basis with known risks